lang-uk/fasttext-vectors-uk/README.md

 ```

 ## Usage
 Script has two commands, `setup` and `train`.
 First allows you to create folders, download and unpack vectors, checkout and compile Facebook's fasttext binaries and store the config.
 You'll need to create your own spreadsheet (you can copy it from [here](https://docs.google.com/spreadsheets/d/150DjEZKCuJEcsCJWahWmhPkfHzn9pA-N3UIYYx7XM04/edit?usp=sharing)) to manage tasks distribution.
 Spreadsheet contains two worksheets, first has the hyperparams you'd like to try in the grid and stats, second is generated from the hyperparams (first two columns) and is being updated by worker nodes (columns 3-5).
 The last column is updated manually after the upload of the vectors.
 You'll also need to create a json file for gspread with access credentials and store in the `api_keys` folder.
 You would probably like to replace the hostname with `--hostname` and adjust number of threads (`--threads`, defaulted to the number of CPU cores -2).

 You should also specify the id of your google spreadsheet with `--spreadshet_id` (yes, we are aware of a typo there) and specify your api key file location with `--api_key_location`.
+Please refer to the original documentation of the gspread for a [perfect step-by-step guide](https://docs.gspread.org/en/latest/oauth2.html#enable-api-access-for-a-project).

 ```bash
 python ./run_the_grid.py -v setup